lukmanmemon/TextToSpeech/README.md

 A text to speech GUI application using the Python package 'tkinter'.
 Input text or upload a text file and listen to the audio with the click of a button.

+Scroll down for a demo video of the application 🠋

 # How to run the project?

 * Clone github repository in your local system `git clone https://github.com/lukmanmemon/TextToSpeech.git`